solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 undesirable state, firewall access control lists (ACLs) can limit access to hosts that fall within the allowed trusted IP address ranges.

+The first line of defense for protecting the MySQL instance access is to implement [firewall rules].
+IP addresses can be limited to only valid locations when accessing the instance via internal or external IPs.
+If the MySQL instance is destined to only serve internal applications, then [restrict public access].

+![][46]

 Firewall rules are set at the server level, meaning that they govern network access to all databases on the server instance.
 While it is best practice to create rules that allow specific IP addresses or ranges to